informatica-unica/lip/expr/boolexpr/README.md

 ```

 Notice that no inference rule that tells us how to rewrite the expressions `True` or `False`, i.e. the small-step relation is undefined on the AST values `True` and `False`.
 This makes sense, because `True` and `False` should be treated as values in our language of boolean expressions.
-Values are expressions that can't be reduced further.
+Values are expressions that can't be reduced any further.

-`trace1` is the function that implements the small-step relation, and to make it diverge on the values we raise the exception `NoRuleApplies` when it encounters a value.
+`trace1` is the function that implements the small-step relation.
+To make it diverge on the values we raise the exception `NoRuleApplies` when its input doesn't match an `If` expression.
 This exception is declared in the line:

 ```ocaml
 exception NoRuleApplies
 ```

-## Task 3: Complete `trace1`

-You'll notice that the definition of `trace1` is missing the case for when the condition expression of `If` is not a value.
-Fill it in according to the inference rule above.

----

 We then implement the transitive closure of the transition relation `trace1`, by applying it recursively until an exception is raised.
 Actually, rather than producing the resulting non-reducible expression, the function `trace` defined below